 Based on the information currently available, VCE's evaluation is unable to conclude that implementing dynamic rates on the timeframe specified in the LMS would yield material incremental benefits to the grid or to VCE's customers.
-Currently, VCE's load flexibility pilot programs are designed to capture peak load shift benefits.
 Any incremental benefits associated with dynamic rates being applied to all customer classes that enable response on hourly or sub-hourly signals are uncertain.